apache/age-website/docs/intro/agload.md

 - Load Vetices in the first step
 - Load Edges in the second step

-**User msut create graph and labels before loading data from files**
+**User must create graph and labels before loading data from files**

 ## Load Graph functions
 Following are the details about the functions to create vertices and edges from the file.